adamistheanswer/ATKPIX/content/posts/2017-11-11--3D-Scanning-Using-Microsoft-Kinect-V1/index.md

 <iframe id="adam-face-3d" width="100%" height="350" scrolling="no" frameborder="no" src="https://confident-snyder-a05c9e.netlify.com/"></iframe>

-Here's an overview of the workflow I devised if you want to have a go at producing one yourself.
+Here's an overview of the workflow I devised, if you want to have a go at producing one yourself.

 1. Use XBOX 360 Kinect mk1 with Skanect to capture 3D model and texture data
 2. Export model in .ply format with per vertex colouring